 Buyers should communicate to prospective suppliers when bid awards will be posted.

 Buyers should indicate the desired service term start date and duration of the contract.

 Evaluate major factors to mitigate risk

 The risk of input price shocks or discontinuity of services due to supply chain problems is low in this market.
-Vendors require relatively few inputs to provide translation and interpretation services, and the large number of providers in the market make it easy for buyers to switch vendors if any...
+Vendors require few inputs to provide translation and interpretation services, and the large number of providers in the market make it easy for buyers to switch vendors if any problems...
 Subscribe to learn more.